mcmire/dotfiles/README.md

 before you go any further (you can remove them later, at your leisure, of course).

-Next, run the install script that comes bundled with this repo.
+Next, you will want to run the script that comes bundled with this repo.
 Since you forked the repo, it's best that you install all of the files here as symlinks.
 This will allow you to edit them through your forked repo location.
 Furthermore, since you're probably running this for the first time, you'll want to provide your Git name and email, which will be used to author commits:

+    bin/manage install --git-name "Your Name" --git-email "your@email.com" --dry-run

+This will tell you what would have been installed, but not actually do anything.
+If everything looks good and makes sense here, then run:

-    script/install --link --git-name "Your Name" --git-email "your@email.com"
+    bin/manage install --git-name "Your Name" --git-email "your@email.com"

 After you've done this, open tmux.
 You may receive a warning at the top of the screen, but ignore that and press Enter.
 Press <kbd>Ctrl</kbd> +